 Encroachment by Branches and/or Roots

-Oftentimes, clients come to personal injury lawyers wondering what they can do when their neighbor’s plant encroaches on their property.
-As it turns out, the answer depends on whether or not you can prove that the plant is causing actual damage to your property.
+Clients often come to personal injury lawyers wondering what they can do when their neighbor’s plant encroaches on their property.
+As it turns out, the answer depends on whether or not you can prove that the plant is causing “actual damage” to your property.
+By “actual damage,” we mean real, tangible negative effects on the net worth of your property.

 For example, a judge would never consider an overabundance of walnuts in your yard as an actual damage.
-However, if a tree’s roots are damaging your fence, you may be able to prove damages based on how much it would cost to repair the fence.
+This is because none of your property is actually damaged, you’re simply inconvenienced.
+In contrast, if a tree’s roots are damaging your fence, or if an improperly maintained tree drops a limb on your car, you may be able to sue for the cost to repair these items.

-Generally speaking, if you can prove the tree is causing actual damage, you may sue for compensation for that damage.
+Generally speaking, if you can prove that a tree or other plant is causing actual damage to your property, you may sue for compensation for that damage.

 If you can’t prove actual damage, you’ll simply have to trim the offending tree yourself.
 Doing so is called “self-remedy”, and is perfectly legal in Virginia.

-However, you should always remain on your own property, and try to avoid causing excessive damage to the plant.
-Otherwise, you could be setting yourself up for an accusation of “timber trespass,” as explained below.
+However, in doing so you should always remain on your own property in order to avoid trespassing charges and other similar crimes.
+Additionally, try to avoid causing excessive damage to the plant.
+Otherwise, you might set yourself up for an accusation of “timber trespass,” as explained below.

 Fancher v.
 Fagella and the “Actual Damage” Standard